LLluoling/LLluoling.github.io/_pages/cv.md

 ## Research Interests

 My research focuses on machine learning and applications.
-In particular, I am working on Reinforcement Learning and its applications, e.g., recommender systems and online advertising.
+In particular, I am working on Reinforcement Learning, Meta-Learning, and their applications, e.g., recommender systems and online advertising.

 _Rather than exploiting the knowledge, I prefer exploring intelligence._